ATTENDANCE GUIDELINES FOR STUDENTS

 There may be mornings when it is difficult to tell whether or not your child is too ill to go to school.
 If your student has any of the symptoms below, please keep him or her home for a full 24 hours (or as noted).
 Symptoms below may indicate an infectious or contagious condition:

-- Temperature of 100 degrees Fahrenheit or greater not accompanied by other symptoms that could be FLU or COVID; please measure temperature BEFORE giving Tylenol, Ibuprofen or any fever-reducing medicine; MUST be fever-free for 24 hours without fever-reducing medicine in order to return to school
+- Temperature of 100 degrees Fahrenheit or greater; please measure temperature BEFORE giving Tylenol, Ibuprofen or any fever-reducing medicine; MUST be fever-free for 24 hours without fever-reducing medicine in order to return to school

 - Red or pink eyes WITH matting, crusting, or drainage